Otto III of Hachberg: Becoming bishop

 Already in 1403, when he was just 15 years old, he was mentioned as a canon in Basel.
 Pope Boniface IX recommended his appointment.
-This was probably a reward for Otto's father, Margrave Rudolf III, who had changed sides and supported Bonifact IX in Rome, against Antipope Benedict XIII in Avignon.
+This was probably a reward for Otto's father, Margrave Rudolf III, who had changed sides and supported Boniface IX in Rome, against Antipope Benedict XIII in Avignon.
 In 1404, Otto III enrolled at the University of Heidelberg.
 The entry in the register describes him as a canon of Basel and Cologne and a cleric of Constance.

 In 1409 and 1410, Rudolf III negotiated with Bishop Albert of Constance.
 Rudolf proposed that Albert would abdicate in favour of Otto, and Rudolf would financially compensate Albert.
 Rudolf knew his plan would be backed by the pope in Rome, as well as by the antipope supported by Albert, and they agreed to push the plan through, despite opposition from the cathedral chapter.
 On 11 July 1410, Albert and Rudolf III reached an agreement.
 As expected, the cathedral chapter initially opposed the deal.
 Nevertheless, the appointment of Otto III was confirmed by Antipope John XXIII.
 On 2 February 1411, Otto III took over the administration of the Bishopric of Constance.
 However, he was never consecrated.